 Grades 9-12, Room TMCB 203: In this class, students learn about math topics that are typically introduced in college courses.
 Enjoying and having fun with math is still the primary aim.

-Math Circles will be held every Saturday from September 17th to December 3rd except for October 1st and November 26th.
+Math Circles will be held every Saturday from January 21st to April 15 except for April 1.

 For directions to BYU and to the Talmage Building follow the link: https://math.byu.edu/~jarvis/get-to-byu-math.html

 Math Circle Rules: